 Reid Park Zoo

-Reid Park Zoo is one of the best places to visit in Tucson, especially if you have kids.
-The zoo is home to more than 500 animals, including lions, tigers, and bears.
+Reid Park Zoo is one of Tucson’s best places to visit, especially if you have kids.
+The zoo has more than 500 animals, including lions, tigers, and bears.

 My favorite animals to watch are the meerkats.
 They have so much personality.
 In addition to seeing the animals, you can also learn about their habitats and how they live.